Skip to Main Content

 Best for: dry climates.

 Fade-resistant and available in many colors, polyester outdoor rugs are perfect if you’re looking for a long-lasting and durable option.
-While they handle most stains well, oil-based stains tend to be harder to clean up.
+While they handle most stains well, oil-based stains tend to be harder to clean from this material.
 Therefore, we recommend avoiding dining areas for these rugs.

 Shop Polyester Outdoor Rugs